josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251128_white_roses_we_can_share.md

 i am told frequently that whote men are just simply incapable of being *literally the definition of ehote supremacist patriarchy*.

 you do realise you guys also get hurt by this being the system, right?

+---

+i'm still sitting through back to back feeds of thailand "border run" visa changes, "everyone is talking about your body" fortune readings, and videos of kids the same age as i was when the bad things happened.

+this is all the output of algorithmic placement.

+so i don't know if we needed the extremely obvious hints of why anyone has any interest in every child rape case that goes through,

+but given what i know from medicolegal prep in the nai from physical abuse world?

+some people make it their life's work to dismantle attempts at justice, just in case "too many" of us see it some day.

+---